Quite possibly the most stylish water flosser - it not all style & no substance

 For those choosing not to subscribe, then the warranty is only 1 year.
 It is satisfactory, but substandard when most other brands now offer 2 if not 3 year warranties.

 Unfortunately, no parts, aside from the nozzle on the flosser are designed to be user serviceable.
 This isn’t uncommon for a product of this type, but when there is a need to move to more sustainable approaches this is disappointing.

-There is limited data to really determine the environmental impact of a water flosser, but it is likely similar to an electric toothbrush.
-Unfortunately, they don’t fare well.
+There is limited data to really determine the environmental impact of a water flosser, but it is likely similar to an electric toothbrush, which don’t fare well.